quarrying/quarrying-paper-notes/references/object_analysis_human/Human Detection.md

 **References**:
 - [2018 TPAMI] The eurocity persons dataset_ A novel benchmark for object detection

 ## COCOPersons, person subset of MSCOCO
 ----
+> COCOPersons is a subset of MSCOCO from the images with groundtruth bounding box of "person".
+The other 79 classes are ignored in our evaluation.
+After the filtering process, there are 64115 images from the trainval minus minival for training, and the other 2639 images from minival for validation.
+All the persons in COCOPersons are annotated as the **visible body** with different type of human poses.

 # 早期数据集
 ---